 If you effectively utilize your references, you may be able to see more clinical trial feasibility requests coming your way through these peers.

 However, ensure to help others get benefit from your contacts too.
 It’s a very healthy way to cultivate good site networks.

-While, this option certainly has a great potential, when utilized with first option, it still tends to limit your opportunities to a certain limits.
+While, this option certainly has great potential, when utilized with the first option, it still tends to limit your opportunities to certain limits.
 If you’ve not been able to access global opportunities through this route, don’t worry.
 There are other more useful options too.

 Would you like us to refer good clinical trials to you?

 Provide your details below and we will get in touch with you

 Having your own business development (BD) team is a wonderful and proactive way to look for clinical trials.
 The team may initially consist of only one person and expand later.

 It’s important to effectively utilize this BD team, however.

 - Recruit experienced clinical research professional(s), who can connect you with local and international research companies.